udacity/create-your-own-adventure/english/marshmallow.md

 Where is Hermione Granger when you need her?
 Where I ask you?
 Oh, I know.
 Click [here](hermione/hermioneHere.md)

-You pick up the fork and wrap it in rope to fashion a crappy wand.
+You pick up the fork and wrap it in rope to fashion a crappy [wand](./wand/wand.md) .

 Pointing it at the door, eyes closed, "Alohomora..."